colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 The solution was real-time synchronization.
 When a provider assignment changed in the EHR—the source of truth—that change would propagate to scheduling within 30 seconds rather than waiting for the nightly batch.

-"We're implementing event-driven sync," Priya explained Tuesday.
+"We're implementing event-driven sync," Swapna explained Tuesday.
 "The EHR publishes a change event.
 Our integration layer catches it and updates all downstream systems immediately."

 The implementation required coordination with the scheduling vendor—a common challenge when modernizing legacy healthcare systems.
 Fortunately, the scheduling system supported webhook notifications, even if Echo hadn't previously used them.

 By Wednesday evening, the real-time sync was operational.
-Priya ran validation queries against 1,000 patient records, comparing PCP data across all four systems.
+Swapna ran validation queries against 1,000 patient records, comparing PCP data across all four systems.

 "Ninety-eight percent consistency," she reported Thursday morning.
 "Up from 97%.
 The remaining 2% are edge cases—patients in the process of transferring providers, complex care arrangements with multiple PCPs, situations that legitimately vary by context."